The Differences Between Tinted Moisturizer, BB Cream and CC Cream

 Additionally, these multi-taskers help conceal blemishes and imperfections in a pinch, while priming and moisturizing the skin at the same time.
 It’s basically the Swiss army knife of beauty products.

-Tinted moisturizer is, in essence, exactly what it sounds like — a moisturizing cream that boasts a slight tint to it.
+Tinted moisturizer is, in essence, exactly what it sounds like — a moisturizing cream that has a slight tint to it.
 They’re quickly becoming the product of choice for women looking for an alternative to their thick foundation, or an easy way to cut one product out of their routines without losing the results they want.
-The upside to tinted moisturizers is that they offer barely-there coverage with a lightweight feel, evening out your skin’s tone with a gorgeous dewiness.
+The upside to tinted moisturizers is that they offer barely-there coverage with a lightweight feel and perfect your skin’s tone.
 However, due to the lighter coverage, tinted moisturizer may not completely hide blemishes and imperfections.